-The demand for Ready-to-Eat and Ready-to-Serve foods has been rising at a good pace and there is enough latent market potential waiting to be exploited through developmental efforts.
-Sweta Rai and Gyanendra Kumar Goyal provide here some important packaging considerations, which influence the selection criteria for choosing packaging materials, are highlighted
+The demand for Ready to Eat and Ready to Serve foods has been rising at a good pace and there is enough latent market potential waiting to be exploited through developmental efforts.
+Sweta Rai and Gyanendra Kumar Goyal provide here some important packaging considerations, which influence the selection criteria for choosing Packaging of Ready to Eat (RTE) Foods, are highlighted

 Convenience food is a concept that is prevalent in the developed world since long, while its inception into the Indian market has been recent.
 With the changing socio-economic pattern of life and the increasing number of working couples, the concept of Ready-to-Eat and Ready-to-Serve food is fast becoming popular in the Indian market.
 This type of ready-to-eat and ready-to-Serve food is becoming popular because it saves time and labour.
 This food has extended shelf life and is available off the market shelves.